Dimension-variable Mapless Navigation with Deep Reinforcement Learning: APPROACH

 \subsection{Dimension-variable Skill Transfer (DVST)}

-After training, the meta-agent for the meta-robot is ready for transferring its skill to a dimension-scaled robot.
-For simplicity, we refer to the meta-robot as \( CR_{m} \) (with radius of \( R_{m} \) ) and the dimension-scaled robot as \( CR_{s} \) (with radius of \( R_{s} \) ).
-The key idea behind the DVST is: (1) mapping the observations of \( CR_{s} \) to the observations of \( CR_{m} \) (observation transfer) and (2) scaling the DRL policy generated by \( CR_{m} \) back to \( CR_{s} \) (policy transfer).
+After training, the meta agent for the meta robot is ready for transferring its skill to the dimension-varied robot.
+For the purpose of skill transfer, a dimension-scaled robot is introduced.
+For simplicity, we refer to the meta robot as MR, the dimension-varied robot as DVR, and the dimension-scaled robot as DSR.
+The DSR is defined as having the same shape as the MR and having the smallest size that can cover the DVR.
+For better illustration, in Fig. \ref{DSR}, we take two MRs with circular (on the left) and rectangular (on the right) shapes as examples.
+As shown, both of the MRs carry square cargoes, and the resulting DVRs are marked with blue.
+With the MR and DVR, the DSRs are generated as follows.
+First, they are generated with the same shape as the MR, and the scaling center point is centered between the two drive wheels (center of axle).
+Second, the dimensions of them should be the smallest dimensions that can cover the DVRs.
+Following the two steps, the generated DSRs are generated and marked with green in Fig. \ref{DSR}.
+According to the definition of DSR, successful navigation by DSR implies successful navigation by DVR as well.
+With DSR, the key idea behind the DVST is: (1) mapping the observations of MR to the observations of DSR (observation transfer) and (2) scaling the DRL policy generated by MR back to DSR (policy transfer).
 This idea is illustrated with mathematical expressions as follows.